 What did surprise you about motherhood?

 It’s a hard work.
-Motherhood it’s the most beautiful gift in the world but also extremely hard work.
+Motherhood is the most beautiful gift in the world but also extremely hard work.
 Sometimes it knocks you down.
 Once I read at Romyandthebunnies.com (blog of Julia Restoin Roitfeld, daughter of Carine Roitfeld) an interview with an actress Molly Sims.
 She said “It takes a village to raise a child” and that’s so true.
-As a mother you need help and also tips.
+As a mother, you need help and also tips.
 I’m always joking that I’d have loved to receive an instruction to use when gave birth.
 I always ask my friends who also has kids, for a piece of advice.
 I’d like to know how other mommies do it all.

 What do you recognize from yourself or your partner?

 With Sef it’s hard to say, but with Jack I recognize some properties of myself and of Ian.
 Jack is a dreamer, sensitive and is worried about others, and has an eye for the smallest things, looks everywhere in treasure.
 He comes home with pebbles he finds, chestnuts, sticks, everything he likes.
 There I see a lot of myself.
-He also has a lot of humor, he is really our clown, and exactly his father, just as sweet and cheerful as he is.
+He also has a lot of humour, he is really our clown, and exactly his father, just as sweet and cheerful as he is.
 They also have exactly the same twinkle in their eyes, really a mini Ian, love it.

 What are you looking for when it comes to toys and playing?

 I personally love toys with a nostalgic feeling, like the ones made from wood.
 Plus they won’t break that quick!
 Jack got for his first birthday a step which looked like a fire department car.
 He loved it a lot.
-We do have a lot of LEGO and toy cars in house.
+We do have a lot of LEGO and toy cars in-house.
 Jack is crazy about his Superman costume.
 He can run in it for days.
-For me it’s important to provide them with toys that develop imagination.
-Unfortunately an Ipad is also a favorite of the boys.
+For me, it’s important to provide them with toys that develop imagination.
+Unfortunately, an Ipad is also a favorite of the boys.
 But ok, I guess it’s a part of this generation.
 We do have a lot of children books.
 Every evening we read one of them.
 It’s a beautiful ritual before bed.

 What are the things you can’t live without since you became a mother?